 Penalty for a body corporate: $20 000.

+[Section 61 amended by No. 46 of 2006 s.
+19.]

 62. Where second-hand goods to be kept

 A second-hand dealer must ensure, in relation to all second-hand goods obtained in the course of the dealer’s business, that the goods are kept at business premises or storage premises to which the dealer’s licence applies during the period referred to in section 61.